balaji19112003/block-device-driver/README.md

 #  How the yocto Build Works

-1. Run the fake BitBake script:
+1. Run the BitBake script:

 ```bash
 sh scripts/bitbake.sh block-sample